sgano1/webundle/README.md

 webundle
 ========

-webundle is mainly used to provide a simple and effient way  for web development
+webundle is mainly used to provide a simple and efficient way  for web development